nexttimesr/bjhj-bot/README.md

 ### Commands starts with '$'
 $help: showing all the possible commands

 $text <prompt>: generate texts based on the prompt using OpenAI's API.
-(I think it is the older model of the ChatGPT) Possible use cases: simple/medium coding questions, instructions, writing discussions/passages etc, writing documents.
+(I think it is a similar model of ChatGPT without optimizing for chatting) Possible use cases: simple/medium coding/implementation questions, instructions, writing discussions/passages etc, writing documents, generating comments.

 $image <prompt>: generate image based on the prompt using OpenAI's API.
-Possible use cases: nothing, cant generate from very detailed prompt.
+Possible use cases: nothing I can think of, cant generate from very detailed prompt.

 $nz: create 20 League of Legends tournament codes for custom 5v5 tournament on Summoner's Rift (Tournament Draft)